10 Day Tour from 31 March – 9 April 2022

 - Shotover Jet

-Day 4 : Arrowtown
+Day 4 : Gondola and Arrowtown

-Dinner is own arrangements back in Queenstown
+Dinner is own arrangements back in Queenstown (if you need it!)

 Day 5 : Cardrona/Wanaka

 Depart Queenstown for the scenic drive to Wanaka via the Cardona Hotel where you will have lunch today.
 This drive takes you through Gibbston Valley where a stop at the AJ Hackett Bungy Centre at Kawarau Bridge will be included.
+(Yes, there will be time for a jump or a zip line – but let me know so I can book it!)

-After lunch, continue to drive over the Crowne Range with spectacular views (on a nice day) to arrive in Wanaka.
+Continue our drive over the Crowne Range with spectacular views (on a nice day) to arrive in Wanaka.

 Accommodation is at Edgewater Lake Wanaka for 2 nights including breakfast.